-After mounting, the drum is loaded into the scanner, where it spins at high RPM as the scan head (also called the “periscope” travels up and down in a series of extremely precise micro-steps, slowly yet faithfully recording the film’s details line by line.
-A medium format negative may take up to 1.5 – 2 hours of scanning time.
+After mounting, the drum is loaded into the scanner, where it spins at high RPM as the scan head (also called the “periscope”) travels up and down in a series of extremely precise micro-steps, slowly yet faithfully recording the film’s details line by line.
+A medium format negative may take up to 2 hours of scanning time.

 Will my scans be ready to print?

 The prices listed are for raw base scans.
-A raw scan is not a print-ready file that has been retouched and edited for print on a specific paper.
+A raw scan is not a print-ready file (i.e a file that has been cleaned of dust/scratches, retouched and edited for print on a specific paper).
 Order a raw scan if you’d like a high resolution drum scan to edit yourself for printing.

-Additional editing and retouching (also called mastering) to prepare images for printing is charged at our normal hourly rate in 1/4 hour increments.
+Additional scan cleanup/dust-busting, or editing (also called mastering) to prepare images for printing is charged at our normal hourly rate in 1/4 hour increments.
 Contact the studio for a quote.